 Financing of cash transfers

 The financing for a SA-CT program is reflected in its overall budget and changes over timer.
-To assess the scale and trends it is important to determine whether (i) levels of financing are adequate and reflect needs; (ii) whether the financing takes into account the national economic context, such a overall budget revenue, other spending priorities and shocks; (iii) whether the use of funds is prescribed by law.
+To assess the scale and trends it is important to determine whether (i) levels of financing are adequate and reflect needs; (ii) whether the financing takes into account the national economic context, such as overall budget revenue, other spending priorities and shocks; (iii) whether the use of funds is prescribed by law.

 The two stylized views on how to set a budget to the program is either (i) to estimate the needed financing envelope based on program design parameters or (ii) fit the parameters of a cash transfer program into a given envelope.
 In practice, in most cases the process is iterative, and starts with initial estimates based on program desired goals, with design parameters being readjusted when the proposal enters the budget planning framework.